gstnrchs/workshop-2/README.md

 # workshop-2
-This is a repository por workshop 2.
+This is a repository for workshop 2.

 Add a modification to the repository.